Local scale invariance and robustness of proper scoring rules: Local scale invariance of scoring rules

-A property related to local scale invariance is homogeneity.
+A property related to local scale invariance is homogeneity, which should not be confused with the concept of homogeneity in the density function as introduced by \citet{Parry2012}.
 A scoring rule $S$ is said to be homogeneous of order $b$ if $S(\mathbb{P}_{0,\sigma}, \mathbb{Q}_{0,\sigma}) = \sigma^b S(\mathbb{P}, \mathbb{Q})$ for all $\sigma>0$ such that the scale transformations $\mathbb{P}_{0,\sigma}, \mathbb{Q}_{0,\sigma}$ of the probability measures $\mathbb{P}$ and $\mathbb{Q}$ are well-defined.
 Homogeneous scoring rules have the desirable property that their rankings of predictions are invariant under scaling (or change of unit of the input). \citet{patton2011volatility} and \citet{efron1991regression} noted the importance of this property for the loss function in regression.
 It is easy to see that the CRPS is homogeneous of order one.

-When using scoring rules for model selection only the difference between the scores is relevant. \cite{nolde2017elicitability} noted that this allows one to weaken the homogeneity assumption.
+When using scoring rules for ranking of forecasts only the difference between the scores is relevant. \cite{nolde2017elicitability} noted that this allows one to weaken the homogeneity assumption.
 To make this precise we introduce the concept of difference homogeneity.
-A scoring rule is difference homogeneous of order $b$ if
+A scoring rule is difference homogeneous of order $b$ on $\mathcal{Q}$ (see Definition~\ref{def:measuresF}) if there exists a function $h : \mathbb{R} \times \mathbb{R} \rightarrow \mathbb{R}$, which may depend on $\mathcal{Q}$, such that

 One can relate this property to local scale invariance when keeping the location parameter fixed.
 Specifically, if the scoring rule has a scale function $s$, then for each $t>0$